kmilanez/text-diff/README.md

 Just make sure you start the whole app before running a transaction

 Each project also provide a Dockerfile that you can build and execute using Docker Engine, with docker compose or manually running docker command.
-Just keep in mind that you will need to build the project to package the jar before building the image:
+Just keep in mind that you will need to build the project to package the jar file before building the image:

 ```shell
 > ./diff-service/gradlew build